 A Wizard Stored in a Bottle of Gin

 A little store in Transylvania called Bob’s Trinkets sells bottles of Tanqueray with wizards inside.
-These wizards will come out every time you drink a third of the bottle, and will grant you two and a half wishes.
+These wizards will come out every time you drink a third of the bottle and will grant you two and a half wishes.
 These wishes could include anything from emergency supplies to teleportation to a civilized area for lodging, food, and more.

 However, the half wish will only meet your wish halfway, so, for instance, if you wish for a first aid kit, you’ll only receive half a first aid kit.
-And if you wish to appear back in your hometown safe and intact, you’ll only wind up somewhere halfway there, which could make you even more lost.
+And if you wish to appear back in your hometown safe and intact, you’ll only wind up somewhere halfway there, which could make you even more lost and confused.
 So, be careful with those wishes.
 My advice for the half wish is a two-gallon tub of fish, which will arrive in a one-gallon bucket for you to enjoy.

 Lava-Proof Diapers for Any Encountered Volcano Babies/Pygmies